Tachytaenius/tachy-guns/readme.md

 - The reason dependency content packs exist is because their content is used by multiple content packs.
 - It is recommended to use `gui/workshop-job` to set the desired materials for production.
 - Guns use the crossbow skill.
+- Projectiles all have edged attacks due to DF's internal mechanics making blunt not effective.